-One of the primary new features launched is the integrated use of high-resolution satellite imagery leveraging NearMap, a provider that captures the 700 major urban areas in the United States and Canada multiple times per year, covering 70% of the population.
+One of the primary new features launched is the integrated use of high-resolution satellite imagery.
+Leveraging NearMap a provider that captures the 700 major urban areas in the United States and Canada multiple times per year, covering 70% of the population.
 An example below shows the same location in Northern California, using NearMap vs Google images.

-The use of high-resolution images also improves customer engagement on live webinar calls with residential customers, as the additional clarity on detailed design elements is significant.
+The use of high-resolution images also improves customer engagement on live webinar calls with residential customers.
+As the additional clarity on detailed design elements is significant.

 Accurate solar project design during the proposal process leads to improved installation timelines and reduced cost, due to fewer change orders.
-We have seen several delays in permitting for US residential projects lately, and every effort to streamline the accuracy of proposals upfront is a win-win for both customers and installers.
+We have seen several delays in permitting for US residential projects lately.
+And every effort to streamline the accuracy of proposals upfront is a win-win for both customers and installers.